Decimation (punishment)

 In the military of ancient Rome, decimation (from Latin decimatio 'destruction of a tenth') was a form of military discipline in which every tenth man in a group was executed by members of his cohort.
 The discipline was used by senior commanders in the Roman army to punish units or large groups guilty of capital offences, such as cowardice, mutiny, desertion, and insubordination, and for pacification of rebellious legions.

 The historicity of the punishment during the early and middle republic is questioned, and it may be an ahistorical rhetorical construct of the late republic.
 Regardless, the first well-attested instance was in 72 BC during the war against Spartacus under the command of Marcus Licinius Crassus.
 Further instances followed in the next century, mostly occurring during times of civil strife, before falling out of use after AD 69.
 There is evidence of the punishment's revival in the post-classical world, such as during the Thirty Years' War and World War I.

-In modern English, the word is used most commonly not to mean a destruction of a tenth but rather annihilation.
+In modern English, the word is used most commonly to mean total destruction or annihilation.

 In ancient Rome

 Decimation was the most extreme punishment of the Roman army, where a tenth of a unit that had proven its cravenness was killed.
 The Romans believed that it had ancient roots in the early republic – the fifth and fourth centuries – and the theoretically unlimited powers of the Roman magistrate militae ("on campaign").
 The procedure for decimation, as described by Polybius, involved a soldiers' assembly before the tribunes.
 Then, of the units adjudged cowardly, lots were taken such that a tenth of the men were condemned.
 Their comrades then killed them with clubs before the survivors were then further punished with barley rations and required to bivouac outside the fortified camp.

-The practice was rare: of all instances, there are only eleven.
+The practice was rare: there are only eleven recorded instances.
 Five of them date to the late republic from its revival in 72 BC with a further four during the triumviral and civil wars prior to Actium.